Srijancse-zz/vindhyac.com/src/pages/articles/2020-04-01---hire-product-person/index.md

 Not always, maybe most of these functions were being handled by you, as founder & now they are getting too much & you need someone to come in and handle this for you.
 Not to take it off your hands, PM is not a fixer of all things but sometimes you need data, structure, A/B tests, user tests, better NPS and better documentation to keep your startup sane & healthy that is when you get your first zero to one product person.

+How do you plan to make your first hire or how did you make it?
+Did you carefully consider this critical hire?
+Do you think you would hire a senior person, or a junior eager to learn the ropes.
+Every hire brings potential questions Id love to know how you navigate through this.
+Let me know on [twitter](https://www.twitter.com/vindytalks) :)